-Every program must address, measure, and report on the following indicators for PSE:
+Every program must measure and report on the following indicators for PSE, as aligned with your approved program:

 - At least one of: ST5.
 Readiness and Need, ST6.
-Champions, and/or ST7.
-Organizational Partnerships - At least one of: MT5.
-Nutrition Supports and/or MT6.
-Physical Activity and Reduced Sedentary Behavior Supports
+Champions, ST7.
+Organizational Partnerships - MT5.
+Nutrition Supports and, as applicable, MT6.
+Physical Activity and/or Reduced Sedentary Behavior Supports